signet4grn/SIGNET/README.md

 ### netvis

 `netvis` provide tools to visualize our constructed gene regulatory networks.
 Users can choose the bootstrap frequency threshold  and number of subnetworks to visualize the network.

+   + `Afreq`:  Includes the estimated bootstrap frequency for each directed edge.
+With (i, j)-th element encodes the frequency of i-th gene regulated by j-th gene.
+It's a $p_1\times p_2$ $(p_1\geq p_2)$ **comma seperated** file where p1 is the number of genes in study and p2 is the number of genes with cis-eQTLs.
+  + `freq`: The bootstrap frequency cutoff.
+A number in [0, 1].
+  + `ntop`: The number of top subnetworks to visualize.
+An integer number.
+  + `coef`: Includes the estimation of coefficients from the original data.
+It's a $p_1\times p_2$ $(p_1\geq p_2)$ file where p1 is the number of genes in study and p2 is the number of genes with cis-eQTLs.
+  + `vis.genepos`: Includes the position of genes to be visualized.
+It's a $p_1\times 4$ matrix where p1 is the numer of genes in study, where the first column is the name of genes, second column is the chromosome index, e.g. "chr1",  the thrid and fourth column is the gene start and end position in the chromosome, respectively.
+  + `id`: NCBI taxonomy id number. e.g, 9606 for homo sapiens.
+  + `assembly`: Genome assembly. e.g, hg38 for homo sapiens.
+  + `tf`: Includes the names of genes that are transcription factors.
+Should be a $p_1\times 1$ matrix.
+Only need to be specified if the study is **not** for homo sapiens.

 You should first SSH -XY to a server with DISPLAY if you would like to use the singularity container, and the result can be viewed through a pop up firefox web browser